 “You want somebody, you need somebody to love,” she sings as the blazing title track off her 2018 EP, “Heaven” gains momentum before exploding into a larger than life chorus.
 The song is sleek, packed with movement and a driving force that doesn’t stop until the final power chord rings out, leaving a shimmering blanket of synthesized sound to fade into black.

 But amidst the roaring soundscape, San Mei weaves an emotional story of heartbreak and struggle.

 And your rhythm, your rhythm’s breaking.

 Her keen ability to cultivate such an intimacy within guitar-heavy instrumentation is of no coincidence.
-“My earliest memory around music is having been forced to learn classical piano,” laughs San Mei (real name: Emily Hamilton).
+“My earliest memory around music is having been forced to learn classical piano,” laughs San Mei (aka Emily Hamilton).

 Growing up in Australia, her mom took an authoritarian approach to impart Hamilton and her sisters with a sense of musicality, which she wasn’t always a fan.
 “I hated it at the time,” she says.
 “But I’m really grateful now.
 I ended up loving it.”
 In addition to her classical training, Hamilton picked up some of her dad’s musical tastes.
 A fan of 60s pop, he exposed Hamilton to hippie-era artists early on.

 The complexity of classical music and the catchiness of pop music are reflected in Hamilton’s aptitude to communicate deep emotions over intricate song structures.
 But while tackling difficult subjects head-on may seem to come easily, she wasn’t always comfortable giving her listeners a peek into her psyche.

 “When I was a bit younger, I was always trying to be really poetic and cryptic in my lyrics, but I think I was just trying to protect myself,” she reflects.
 “I was thinking, my friends and family are listening to this.
 It’s pretty vulnerable.”